 - In Master Mode

 - 0: No Stop generation

 - Stop generation after the current byte transfer or after the current Start condition is sent.
 The STOP bit is cleared by hardware when the Stop condition is sent.

 - In Slave Mode

-- 0: No Start generation
+- 0: No actions performed

-- Release the SCL and SDA lines after the current byte transfer (BTF=1).
+- Release the SCL and SDA lines after the last byte transfer (BTF=1) in slave transmitter mode.
 In this mode the STOP bit has to be cleared by software.